PhyPiDAQ/PhyPiDAQ/docs/DevelopersGuide.md

 In the simple example above, recorded data were simply displayed on the terminal.
 The *PhyPiDAQ* also offers modules to display data in real-time as bar-graph, history plot or as a 2d-representation for pairs of (x,y) data.
 In many cases, an extension of the simple template of the user program shown above will do the job.
 In addition to the sensor, a display method must be initialised and called after acquisition of data.
-No *time.sleep(dt)*  is necessary in this case, as the display module also takes care of the proper waiting time.

 ```
         ...

+# import display manager
+from phypidaq.DisplayManager import DisplayManager

+      ...

 # create an instance of device and display ...
 device = SENSORConfig()
-display = Display(interval=0.1)
+display = DisplayManager(config_dict = ???)  # default is DataLogger
 # ... and initialize
 device.init()
 display.init()

 print(' starting readout,     type <ctrl-C> to stop')
+# read-out interval in s
+dt = 1.
 # start time
 T0 = time.time()
 try: